wardellii/CyberSecurity-HomeWork-and-Projects/ELK Stack Project/README_Elk.txt

 SSH into the control node and follow the steps below:

-- Copy the three playbooks install-elk.yml file to /etc/ansible/roles/install-elk.yml.
+- Copy the three playbooks install-elk.yml, metricbeat-playbook.yml, and filebeat-playbook.yml file to /etc/ansible/roles/install-elk.yml.

 -Update the hosts file to include your destination IP of the elk server.